Apple Watch challenges developers to make games that take seconds

 Other changes may also come.
 The Watch is not technically incapable of carrying ads, for instance, but many major ad networks do not support the watch yet.

-Most developers agree simplicity is a virtue for games to be played on gadgets with screen sizes measuring 38 or 42 millimetres.
+Most developers agree simplicity is a virtue for games to be played on gadgets with screen sizes measuring 38 or 42 millimeters.

 The developers of Runeblade, a fantasy game developed for the watch, achieved that by freeing users up from the job of actually playing the game: Players make key decisions in a war against corrupt gods and monsters, and then the game keeps running as they move on to other tasks.
 The game challenges players to stop ancient gods who have returned to wreak havoc.